 Offered by a financial institution, the student is typically the borrower and may be required to apply with a credit-worthy cosigner.
 Select this link to compare some of the more popular lender options and use our online Private Alternative Loan application.
-It is up to the borrower to review the information, compare loans, and then decide which loan they wish to borrow.
-Because these loans historically had variable interest rates with no cap, students have always been strongly encouraged to consider all other options before borrowing a private loan.
-Many lenders now offer fixed interest rates.
-Students should research and compare all options.
+Many lenders now offer fixed interest rates, while some have variable interest rates with no cap.
+It is up to the student/borrower to review the information, compare loans, and then decide which loan they wish to borrow.